What is a Macroblock and What is it Used For?

 A Macroblock refers to a processing unit in video compression and image formats based on linear block transforms, typically the discrete cosine transform or DST.
 A Macroblock will usually consist of 16×16 samples that may be subdivided into transform blocks and subdivided further into prediction blocks.
-Formants which are based upon the Macroblock include JPEG, MPEG-1, and H.262/MPEG-2 Part 2, to name a few.
+Formats that are based upon the Macroblock include JPEG, MPEG-1, and H.262/MPEG-2 Part 2, to name a few.

 - Video compression

 - Data transfer speed

 - Signal interruption

 Discrete Cosine Transform, also known as block compression, refers to a technique applied to image pixels in a spatial domain in order to transform them into a frequency domain in which redundancy can be identified.
 In JPEG compression, the image is divided into 8×8 blocks, after which the two-dimensional DCT is applied to these 8×8 blocks.
 DCT can be used to express a finite sequence of data points relating to the sum of cosine functions varying in magnitude or position at different frequencies.

 Motion compensation is an algorithmic method used for video frame prediction.
 It is used to predict the next frame in a video based on data in the previous frame.
 This prediction includes pointing to future structures and accounting for camera movement or objects in the video.
 Motion compensation is just one-half of two essential video compression techniques, the other being DCT or discrete cosine transform.
 These techniques are used in conjunction as part of video coding standards.
 Motion compensation is partially based on the theory that the only difference between frames is either the movement of the camera or the subject’s action.
 When dealing with a video file’s compressed data, the future frame will contain nearly identical information as the present frame.

 What are the Macroblock classification methods for video?